bgregos/foreground/CONTRIBUTING.md

 #### Taskwarrior Sync
 Taskwarrior sync is accomplished via the `taskwarrior-java-client` library.
 As a result, Foreground does not embed a `taskwarrior` binary.

+### Testing
+Before creating a PR, you should test your changes on both phones and tablets.
+Emulators are fine for this.
+A full regression will be performed by the project mantainer before each release.